 Select a tool that is easy to use and one where your visitors can spend a reasonable time.
 You could include games like connect the dots or fun puzzles to solve.
 Create leaderboards, promote through social media, and include event networking games.
 Overall, make sure that the software you choose can help you reach your stated goals.

 One way to increase audience engagement is through polling.
 Polling is based on any topic related to the event and helps you collect feedback on its levels of engagement.
 The audience can vote by choosing their favorite option and help you arrive at a majority opinion.

 There are many ways of making polls more engaging.
 One idea is to divide the audience into distinct teams and getting them to vote on your polls.
 The team with the most participation is declared the winner.
 This should be followed by prizes (not necessarily monetary).
-Another idea is to organize a guessing contest where each team is asked to guess which option got the most votes.
+Another idea is to organise a guessing contest where each team is asked to guess which option got the most votes.
 The team with the best guess wins.

 You can also award badges to the audience based on their answers to the polls.
 You could set up different levels of questionnaires and polls.
 These were just a few ways of making polls more fun.

 Another great way to incentivize overall audience engagement is to reward participants for performing specific actions.
 Your event tracking platform should provide you with the necessary analytical data needed to keep track of audience actions.
 This will allow you to maintain a scoreboard with each participant’s score.
 This ‘leaderboard’ of sorts could be displayed on your event app or event website.